dosarudaniel/keng-tests/readme.md

 ```
 You should see 4 Traffic Engines and 1 controller.

-On VM1, edit the `/home/ixia/ixia-c-tests/settings.json` to match the Ip addres of the second VM in the ports array - here is an example (snippet from `/home/ixia/ixia-c-tests/settings.json`).
+On VM1, edit the `/home/ixia/ixia-c-tests/settings.json` to match the Ip address of the second VM in the ports array - here is an example (snippet from `/home/ixia/ixia-c-tests/settings.json`).
 We have 4 ports per VM:
 ```
   "ports": [
     "localhost:5551",